Blackbird Has Spoken: Part 3

 Suddenly, Ivy felt a shaking at her shoulder.
 A familiar voice prodded her.
 "Ivy, it's time to wake up.
 It's time for breakfast."
 Ivy opened one eye and stared up into the face of Clara Cyborn, her nurse, friend and advocate.
 She didn't know what to feel.
 She just got up and went to the dining room, numb and detached.
 Twenty nine years had passed between the time she fell asleep for her nap and the time she woke up, and it still felt like the end of the world.

 Ivy had just finished breakfast and was getting ready to take a shower.
-It was day three.
+It was day two.
 She heard a knock on her door.
 "Come in," she said, annoyed.

 A nurse by the name of Helen stuck her head in the door.
 "Hi Ivy, I just wanted to let you know Dr. Wong would like to see you in half an hour."